WolfverusWasTaken/Movie-Recommender/README.md

 #### Item-Item Model

-`final(2).ipynb` focuses on collaborative filtering by constructing an item similarity matrix.
+`Model_1.ipynb` focuses on collaborative filtering by constructing an item similarity matrix.
 The model leverages user-movie interaction data to generate recommendations, optimized for scalability and accuracy.

 #### Hybrid Model

-`class_benchmark.ipynb` integrates collaborative and content-based techniques, potentially using ensemble methods or deep learning.
+`Model_2.ipynb` integrates collaborative and content-based techniques, potentially using ensemble methods or deep learning.
 Hyperparameter tuning and cross-validation ensure optimal performance.

 ## Conclusion